InfiniteConsult/0012_cicd_part08_elk/README.md

 This automatically sets the password we generated in the Architect script.
 The result is a "Zero Touch" deployment: you run the script, walk away, and come back to a fully secured, interconnected cluster.

+# Chapter 4: The Interface – Kibana

+## 4.1 The Deployment Script

-#Chapter 4: The Interface – Kibana##4.1 The Deployment ScriptWith Elasticsearch running as our data store, we need a way to visualize the information.
+With Elasticsearch running as our data store, we need a way to visualize the information.
 Kibana is the native interface for the Elastic Stack, providing the dashboards, search bars, and management tools we will use to operate the platform.

 While Elasticsearch is the "Backend," Kibana is the "Frontend."
 It is a Node.js application that queries the database and renders the results.
 Because it holds the encryption keys for our alerts and saved objects, its deployment requires careful handling of secrets and configuration files.